 On a compulsory winding up, all employment contracts will be automatically terminated, unless the court orders otherwise.
 On the other hand, the commencement of a voluntary liquidation does not automatically terminate the service contracts of employees.
-In the event an employee's contract is terminated, that employee becomes a preferential creditor of the company in respect of their unpaid wages, severance payments, etc. They could expect to receive ex gratia payments out of the Hong Kong Protection of Wages on Insolvency Fund if the company which employed them was put into liquidation.
+In the event an employee's contract is terminated, that employee becomes a preferential creditor of the company in respect of any statutory claims such as unpaid wages, severance payments, etc. They could expect to receive ex gratia payments out of the Hong Kong Protection of Wages on Insolvency Fund if the employer is put into liquidation.
+The Fund covers wages owed in respect of services rendered to an employer during the four months prior to the last day of service (capped at HK\$36,000), pay for untaken annual leave and untaken statutory holidays (capped at HK\$10,500), wages in lieu of notice (capped at HK\$22,500) and severance payment (capped at HK\$50,000 plus 50% of any excess entitlement) payable to an employee under the Employment Ordinance.